City Lights (2007 TV series): Plot

-Pauline then spends the night with Tate, giving him the opportunity to read her address from a piece of paper in her handbag.
-Meanwhile, Howie and Colin become traffic wardens, and Colin accidentally gives his influence David Ginola a parking ticket.
+Pauline then spends the night with DS Tate, giving him the opportunity to read her address from a piece of paper in her handbag.
+Meanwhile, Howie and Colin become traffic wardens, and Colin accidentally gives his idol David Ginola a parking ticket.
 Partially as a result of this, they resign their positions as traffic wardens and Colin buys a large quantity of gardening equipment, proposing that they set up a landscape gardening business.

 After discovering that Pauline is having an affair, Howie trails her to a hotel where she is with DS Tate; however, they are caught and kidnapped by Sweeney's thugs.
-They are taken before Sweeney, who demands they return the drugs they 'stole' from him.
+They are taken before Sweeney, who demands they return the drugs they "stole" from him.
 Howie and Colin lead Sweeney's thugs on a false trail to find the drugs.

-The Police find out that the person Pauline has been contacting is DS Tate, and immediately interrogate her about it.
+The police find out that the person Pauline has been contacting is DS Tate, and immediately interrogate her about it.
 Meanwhile, Sweeney's thugs take Howie and Colin back to Sweeney's caravan, where DS Tate is waiting for them, ready to shoot them both.
-DS Tate, Howie and Colin escape after fooling Sweeney's thugs into thinking Tate actually shot them (He poured tomato ketchup over them to make it look like blood).
-One of the thugs kills the other, and claims that he will make it look like the thug and Tate shot each other - "After all, you were shagging the big guy's wife."
+DS Tate, Howie and Colin escape after fooling Sweeney's thugs into thinking Tate actually shot them; rather, he poured tomato ketchup over them to make it look like blood.
+One of the thugs kills the other, and claims that he will make it look like the thug and Tate shot each other – "After all, you were shagging the big guy's wife".
 Howie and Colin hear this, overpower the thug and take his gun, before throwing him into the back of a nearby car.
 They drive to the airfield where Sweeney is about to leave in a plane, and mistakenly stop the wrong plane; however, the police arrive and stop the plane carrying Sweeney.
-Tate is arrested for conspiring to kidnap, and Colin and Howie return to the safe house.
-However, Colin collapses and it transpires that after Sweeney's thug kicked him earlier, he had a ruptured spleen.
-Colin thinks he's been given the 'snip'; however, it is explained that he had a splenectomy and is not able to have the 'snip'.
-Jackie reveals that she is pregnant and Colin and Howie decide to stay in London.
+Tate is arrested for conspiring to kidnap, and Colin and Howie return to the safe house, where Colin collapses and it transpires that, after Sweeney's thug kicked him earlier, he had a ruptured spleen.
+Colin thinks he has been given the "snip"; however, it is explained that he had a splenectomy and is not able to have the "snip".
+Jackie reveals that she is pregnant, and Colin and Howie decide to stay in London.